 Most modern career advisers will recommend that you don’t include this section at all in your resume.
 Employers want to see where you have worked, what skills you have, and what you have managed to accomplish on the job.
 That – along with how professional your document reads, minimal red flags, and how close you live to the job site – are basically all that matters when it comes to determining whether or not to interview you.

 It’s true that many of the hobbies we traditionally see at the bottom of resumes (spending time with family, fitness and running, avid reading, etc.) while worthy pursuits, do little to increase a candidate’s chance of being hired.

 So, how you can sneak extra skills and accomplishments into your resume?

 You can add relevant skills – and keywords – to your resume by practicing the skills needed by the employer in your spare time.
 Then list these as your hobbies.
 To help inspire you, check out the top hobbies to include in your resume.

 If you’re looking for a marketing role that requires the production and publishing of video content, but you’ve never done that on the job or studied it in school, but you have the ability, you can still list it on your resume.
 And in more than just a bullet point in your skills summary.

 Video production.
 Shot, edited and published numerous high-quality videos for friends, family, and local events.
 These have been viewed, liked, and shared thousands of times on social media and YouTube.
 You can view samples here (include link).

-The same technique can be used for many other skills such as writing and blogging, or coding, programming, and designing websites, or photography and graphic design, or organizing, promoting, and running events just to name a few.
+The same technique can be used for many other skills such as writing and blogging, coding, programming, designing websites, photography and graphic design, or organizing, promoting and running events just to name a few.